gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 goroutine 140000036c0 destroyed: count=0
 ```

 If we were willing to do some post-processing of the DTrace output, we could even print the call stack with `ustack()` when a goroutine is created along with the goroutine id/pointer, to be able to track down where the leaky goroutines came from.
-Since DTrace maps cannot be iterated on and cannot be printed as a whole, we cannot simply store that call stack information in the `goroutines` map and print the whole map at the end.
+Since DTrace maps cannot be iterated on and cannot be printed as a whole, we cannot simply store that call stack information in the `goroutines` map and print the whole map at the end, in pure DTrace.

 ## Conclusion